python/cpython/Doc/library/fractions.rst

    :exc:`ZeroDivisionError`.
 The second version requires that *other_fraction* is an instance of :class:`numbers.Rational` and returns an :class:`Fraction` instance with the same value.
-The last version of the constructor expects a string or unicode instance in one of two possible forms.
+The last version of the constructor expects a string instance in one of two possible forms.
 The first form is::

       [sign] numerator ['/' denominator]